cloudpilot-emu/cloudpilot-emu/web/embedded/doc/README.md

    eject a previously mounted card
 *  [isCardMounted](./reference/interfaces/Emulator.html#isCardMounted)
    check whether a card is currently mounted

+## Serial port and IrDA

+CloudpilotEmu embedded exposes the serial port of the emulated device.
+This can be used to communicate with an application running on the device via the serial port, or to link two emulator instances via IrDA (which enables beaming between those instances).

+Note that IrDA requires switching the serial ports into a special 'sync' mode which synchronizes execution between the two instances while the data transfer is in progress.
+This is done by stalling the emulator while it is waiting for data and allows for reliable IrDA communication over network connections.

+The [serial port example](./examples/serial.html) shows how to connect the serial port to [xterm.js](http://xtermjs.org) in order to communicate with uClinux running on the virtual device.
+The [two instance example](./examples/two-instanes.html) shows how to connect two instances of the emulator via IrDA.
+Please refer to the API documentation for more details.

 ## Sizing and styling the canvas